 Low mileage on a used car is a strong selling point.
-But, if the car has been clocked – to hide the car’s true mileage – it won’t be worth the asking price.
+But, has the vehicle been “Clocked”? – to hide the car’s correct mileage – if so, it won’t be worth the asking price.

 What is clocking?

-Clocking is the common name for lowering the apparent mileage of a car to falsely increase its value.
+Clocking is the common name for falsely lowering the actual mileage of a car to increase its value.
 It is done by physically changing the position of the digits on the milometer, or by reprogramming the display with a computer.

 Signs a car might have been clocked

-There are hundreds of thousands of cars affected by clocking in the UK.
-Here are the key signs you might look out for.
+Be aware; there are hundreds of thousands of vehicles affected by clocking in the UK.
+Here are the vital signs for which you might look out.
 Remember to ask: is the mileage genuine?

-- If the wear and tear of the car is heavy, then does the mileage look too light?
+- If the wear and tear of the car are substantial, then does the mileage look too light?